Infomaniak/desktop-kDrive/infomaniak-build-tools/windows/Readme.md

 Save (CTRL + S).
 CMake will automatically run in the output window.
 Make sure no error occurred.

 ### Install

-In the Solution Explorer, go to the available view:
+In the `Solution Explorer`, go to the available view:

 ![VS2019 switch view button](./doc-images/VS_2019_switch_sln_to_targets.png)